A tree growing to 20 m tall, erect or spreading, with deeply fissured bark.

 It has been introduced into India, (Tamil Nadu) and Argentina, and it grows on plantations in South Africa.

-The exudates from the trunk (like gum or pitch) have been used in the past for food by indigenous Australians.
+The exudates from the trunk (like gum or pitch) have been used in the past for food by First Nations People of Australia.

 Most wattles regenerate from seed after fire with some species exhibiting suckering from bases of trunks.